BTY: A content production company that interprets creators' rewards through the eyes of a supporter

 Our top priority is figuring out how to showcase the maker’s products in the most appealing way possible.

-Park Jeong-hwan, CEO: Hello .
-A Wadiz Official Content Partner for Two Years I’m Park Jeong-hwan from BTW.
+CEO Park Jeong-hwan: Hello .
+A Second-Year Official Content Partner of Wadiz I’m Park Jeong-hwan from BTW.
 BTW is a company comprised of a CEO and staff members with backgrounds in social commerce merchandising and design.
 We operate our own brand while also providing outsourced content production services.
 Since we personally plan our brands and take full responsibility for production and distribution, we deeply empathize with the makers we meet through Wadiz.

 A reliable partner for aspiring makers: the BTW team